Kate Coppack: Domestic career

 In 2019, Coppack moved to Middlesex, but spent the season on loan to Berkshire.
 She took 7 wickets for the side across the two competitions that season.
 In 2021, Coppack played for Middlesex in the Twenty20 Cup, taking 1 wicket.
 In 2022, she was the side's joint-leading wicket-taker in the Twenty20 Cup, with 7 wickets at an average of 9.85.
+She was the side's leading wicket-taker in the 2023 Women's Twenty20 Cup, with 8 wickets at an average of 6.75.

 In 2021, Coppack was selected in the Sunrisers squad for their upcoming season.
 She made her debut for the side on 5 June, against Northern Diamonds in the Rachael Heyhoe Flint Trophy.
 She went on to play five matches in the tournament, taking three wickets.
 She also played three matches in the Charlotte Edwards Cup, taking two wickets at an average of 17.00.
 In 2022, she played six matches for the side, all in the Rachael Heyhoe Flint Trophy, taking six wickets at an average of 31.50.
 In a match against Southern Vipers, Coppack bowled a "relentlessly accurate" opening spell to help reduce to opposition to 38/5, ending the match with bowling figures of 4/48.

+In 2023, she played 17 matches for Sunrisers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, taking 15 wickets.
+She was also signed by Welsh Fire for The Hundred, but did not play a match.

+Coppack took 4/27 off 10 overs as Sunrisers defeated South East Stars to win the 2024 Rachael Heyhoe Flint Trophy final on 21 September 2024.
+Overall in 2024, she played 20 matches for Sunrisers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, taking 20 wickets.